 SI may continue to receive criticism, which will reduce its wider appeal, unless business and private sector actors practice and manage it comprehensively, socially inclusive, and responsibly (Mahon et al., 2017).
 Sustainable intensification pathways require balancing market and non-market outcomes, considering economic, environmental, and social sustainability.
 Since all intensification approaches involve trade-offs, research should focus on assessing multiple outcomes and transparently presenting land-use trade-offs.
 A key research priority is quantifying the balance between sustainability and productivity in agricultural decisions.
 Future studies must carefully select indicators while ensuring a comprehensive evaluation across various sustainability dimensions (Helfenstein et al., 2020).

 The Sustainable Development Goals (SDGs), which address significant challenges including social justice, environmental preservation, and resource efficiency, are essential to the advancement of Sustainable Intensification (SI).
 Particularly pertinent are SDGs 2 (Zero Hunger), 6 (Clean Water and Sanitation), 7 (Affordable and Clean Energy), 8 (Decent Work and Economic Growth), 11 (Sustainable Cities and Communities), and 12 (Responsible Consumption and Production).
 Since SDGs 6 and 7 have the most relevant aims and have a direct impact on agricultural water and energy management, policymakers should give them top priority.
 Furthermore, SDG 8 promotes social sustainability via generating jobs and promoting financial inclusion, while SDG 2 increases food security while increasing production efficiency.
 Sustainable resource use is encouraged by SDG 12, whereas SDG 11 fortifies the connections between environmental, economic, social aspects of SI.
 By enhancing governance, infrastructure, education, and equity, other SDGs support SI even though their direct relevance is only moderate or low.
-In order to ensure a balanced strategy that boosts productivity while preserving sustainability across economic, environmental, and social dimensions, policymakers should concentrate on incorporating these SDGs into agricultural initiatives (Yu et al.,(2024).
+In order to ensure a balanced strategy that boosts productivity while preserving sustainability across economic, environmental, and social dimensions, policymakers should concentrate on incorporating these SDGs into agricultural initiatives (Yu et al., 2024).

 Identifying and addressing these constraints are essential in order to achieve the full potential of SI.
 For this, efforts should be directed towards making the ongoing research and development more effective and efficient.
-Policymakers should incorporate SI principles into the new initiatives to address the various, social, economical and ecological challenges.
+Policymakers should incorporate SI principles into the new initiatives to address the various, social, economic, and ecological challenges.
 Proper assessment and measurement of SI interventions and innovations should be conducted, and accordingly, extension services and advisories should be implemented to bridge these gaps.
 Encouraging social inclusivity and participation leads to create a better equitable system.
 Meeting these requirements will help in successfully achieving SI in future developments.

 Disclaimer (Artificial intelligence)